Meet Rebecca Flores, LPC

 Attachment-Based and Psychodynamic approaches: Because the relationship patterns you carry started somewhere, and because the therapy space also becomes part of how healing happens.

-Parts Work: A way of working, influenced by IFS and ego states, with the parts of you that are in conflict with each other.
+IFS-informed Work: A way of working, influenced by IFS and ego states, with the parts of you that are in conflict with each other.
 The part that wants closeness and the part that pulls back.
 The part that knows you're doing too much and the part that can't put it down.

 Somatic Approaches: The body holds what the mind has tried to move past.
 Somatic work brings the body into the room rather than working around it.

-The Plot Starts to Change
+The Plot Can Start to Change

 It doesn’t usually happen all at once.
 But somewhere along the way, you realize the plot has changed.